alibaba/feathub/README.md

 # Run the following command if you plan to use Apache Flink cluster
 $ python -m pip install --upgrade "feathub-nightly[flink]"

-# Run the following command if you plan to use Apache Spark cluster
+# Run the following command if you plan to use Apache Spark cluster, or to use
+# Spark-supported storage in a local process.
 $ python -m pip install --upgrade "feathub-nightly[spark]"
 ```